 The Soft Robotic Matter group is part of the Designer Matter initiative, a recently started research line at AMOLF.
 The group focuses on the design, fabrication and fundamental understanding of materials that are capable of autonomously adapting to – and even harnessing – variations in their environment.
 We aim to uncover principles that help us understand how non-linearity and feedback can result in the emergence of complex – but useful – behavior in soft actuated systems.
 To this end, the Soft Robotic Matter group explores active and sensing elements to implement feedback capabilities and computation in soft architected materials, and uses a combination of computational, experimental and analytical tools.
 This line of research uniquely combines concepts from soft robotics and architected materials, providing new and exciting opportunities in the design of compliant structures and devices with highly non-linear behavior.
 See also: www.overvelde.com.

 The internship is open to candidates from a range of backgrounds, including Engineering, Physics, Material science or a related field.
 The Soft Robotic Matter group is looking for a highly motivated candidate with a go-getter mentality.
 Preferably, the candidate has a strong computational background, in combination with a sound appetite for experimental work.
 Experience in Matlab is an advantage, but not required.
 Excellent verbal and written communication skills (in English) are essential.
 The internship must be a mandatory part of your curriculum.
 You have a nationality of an EU-member state and/or you are a student at a Netherlands University.
+(As from 01-01-2021 the UK is no longer an EU-member state).
 You must be available for at least 3, but preferable more than 5 months.

 Terms of employment